raclaws/candidate-search/README.md

 # Candidate Search Project

-A simple web UI for searching candidates in NocoDB by name.
+A simple web UI for searching candidates in NocoDB by name, with better search

 ## Quick Start